-NOTE: Please verify that the information in your household profile is current, including phone number and e-mail.
+NOTE: it is the responsibility of the parent/guardian to verify that the information in your household profile is current, including phone number and e-mail.

-Step Two: Click on "courses" on the left side of the screen.
+Step Two: Click on "BROWSE" on the left side of the screen.

-Step Three: From the menu, select "Academic Summer School - High School" under Summer Programs.
+Step Three: From the menu, select "Academic High School" under "Academic Summer School Programs".